|

 rules and mechanisms that are most convenient -and feasible- to use in

+the joint effort between the partners.
 From the experience accumulated in Latin America and in other regions,

 some factors help explain their founding moments and their subsequent